How To Decide Whether To Have a VBAC or Repeat Cesarean - Baby Chick

 • Placenta issues affecting future pregnancies

-Women who have Cesarean births are more likely to develop placenta previa (the placenta covering the cervical opening), accreta (the placenta growing into or through the uterus), and placental abruption (the placenta detaches from the uterus prematurely) in future pregnancies.
-These conditions are life-threatening and put both mother and baby at high risk requiring an early and sometimes premature Cesarean.
-Placenta accreta, when severe, may require a hysterectomy at the time of delivery.
+Women who have cesarean births are also more likely to develop placenta previa, placenta accreta, and placental abruption (the placenta detaches from the uterus prematurely) in future pregnancies.28,30 These conditions are life-threatening and put both mom and baby at high risk, requiring an early and sometimes premature cesarean.30,31,32,33 Placenta accreta, when severe, may require a hysterectomy at the time of delivery.31

 • Placenta accreta or previa